ECP4100 Curriculum and Pedagogy in the Early Years of School

 Where a student is denied approval for a blue card, enrolment in any initial teacher education program will be withdrawn (refer to https://www.bluecard.qld.gov.au/disqualification.html).

 If undertaking Professional Experience outside of Queensland, students are advised to check the Working with Children requirements of the state within which Professional Experience will be undertaken (refer to https://www.usq.edu.au/current-students/assessment/education-placements/working-with-children).

 Pre-service educators will develop the confidence and professional competence necessary to design socio-culturally responsive learning and teaching environments using a repertoire of contemporary pedagogies including dialogic and age-appropriate pedagogy.
 Emphasis will be placed on the development of authentic inquiry-based programs driven by student data with a strong focus on incorporating early childhood philosophy and pedagogical approaches in the planning and decision-making processes.
 Curriculum priorities, institutional policy and assessment practices will be explored in the early years of school context.
 There will be a strong emphasis on the development of critical reflective practices as part of a professional cycle of inquiry designed to build teacher capacity and the formation of an effective teacher identity.

 A 25 day professional experience placement is attached to this course.
-The professional experience will commence with three single days (pre-service educators are required to attend their professional placement one day per week during the three weeks leading to the block professional experience, 22 days).
+The placement is in a school setting from Prep to Year 3 but students will observe at least one lesson in Yr 4 - Yr 6) for exposure to upper primary.
 This Practice meets coursework focus upon the implementation of a data driven instruction cycle through the Graduate Teacher Performance Assessment (GTPA).